jsf3467v/causal-inference-nhanes/README.md

 ```

 Open the project through `Casual Inf.Rproj` so the working directory and the `here()` anchor are
 set together.
-Running scripts from a bare session in another folder will misplace the outputs.
+Running scripts from a bare session in another folder that will misplace the outputs.

 ## Data